sushant097/100Days__DataScience/README.md

 ### Normal Equation

-The Normal Equation provides a closed-form solution to compute the optimal parameters (\(\theta\)) that minimize the cost function (Mean Squared Error).
+The Normal Equation provides a closed-form solution to compute the optimal parameters $(\theta)$ that minimize the cost function (Mean Squared Error).
 The cost function is defined as:

 $$
 J(\theta) = \frac{1}{2m} \sum_{i=1}^{m} (h_{\theta}(x^{(i)}) - y^{(i)})^2